britram/rains-prototype/draft-trammell-rains-protocol.md

 Queries can only pertain to a single context.
 See {{context-in-address-assertions}} for more.

-The value of the query-expires (12) key, if present, is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section 2.4.1 of {{RFC7049}}.
+The value of the query-expires (12) key is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section 2.4.1 of {{RFC7049}}.
 After the query-expires time, the query will have been considered not answered by the original issuer.